 Employment &Training Fund (ETF)

 The ETF Program has been very successful over the years.
-From its inception in 1991 ETF has helped employers train over thousands workers to learn invaluable new skills for their jobs.
+From its inception in 1991 ETF has helped employers train thousands of workers to learn invaluable new skills for their jobs.
 With these new skills, employees are now able to better perform in their jobs and seek out increased pay or promotions.